CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 | Installation | Memory usage, installation duration | Installation under 30 seconds |
 | Activation | App restart time, version check | Correct version activated |

-Capgo's tools can help you monitor these metrics consistently and effectively.
+CodePushGo's tools can help you monitor these metrics consistently and effectively.

 ### Monitoring Updates

-Capgo's analytics dashboard offers insights into your update performance:
+CodePushGo's analytics dashboard offers insights into your update performance:

 -   Completion rates for downloads under various network conditions
 -   Installation success rates categorized by device type
 -   Timeline showing how quickly users adopt the new version
 -   Frequency of errors during the update process

-> "We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." - colenso [\[1\]](https://capgo.app/)
+> "We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." - colenso [\[1\]](https://capgo.app/)

 For real-time error tracking, use the following command: